-From Program to Practice: A Guide to Beginning Your New Career.
+From Program to Practice: A Guide to Beginning Your New Career are placed inside quotation marks.

-11. The titles of magazines and journals are presented in same way as books and are italicized.
-The titles of the articles in the magazine or journal written in headline style, not italicized but are placed inside quotation marks.
 The first word after a colon or em-dash is capitalized.
 The magazine or journal title is followed by the volume number, comma, issue number, month or season in parentheses, and then page numbers.
 For instance: